-Fig. 9.
-Query performance with different datasets: vary Selectivity frequent keyword to a tree.
-In [8], Zhang et al. proposed I^3 technique, which combines the Inverted files and quadtree.
+Spatio-textual index is one hybrid indexing, which combines the textual and the spatial indices.
+Currently, inverted files and R-trees are commonly chosen as the textual and spatial indices, respectively.
+Cong et al. [4] proposed IR-tree, which augments each node of R-tree with a bitmap signature file that represents the textual information in the child nodes.
+Rocha-Junior et al. [18] proposed an index structure, called S2I, which uses a variation of R-tree called aggregate R-tree or a R-tree to map each frequent keyword to a tree.
+Zhang et al. [8] proposed I3 technique, which combines the inverted files and quad-tree.
 I^3 stores the information in the hierarchy of keyword cells.
 In addition, it also stores the summary information of each keyword cell for efficient pruning, which can improve the efficiency and scalability of the index.
 These index structures are aimed at top-k spatial keyword search, but they do not support privacy-preserving query processing.
-Our index, Pystin, supports privacy-preserving spatio-textual queries and utilizes I^3 as a basis to provide secure query processing over the Cloud.
+Our index, Pystin, supports privacy-preserving spatio-textual queries and utilizes I3 as a basis to provide secure query processing over the Cloud.